stellaevat/beatson/README.md

 - **Create a Google Cloud project:** Log in to [Google Cloud](https://cloud.google.com), go to the [Console](https://console.cloud.google.com/welcome) and create a new project.
 - **Enable Google Sheets API:** Go to the [API Library](https://console.cloud.google.com/apis/library), find the [Google Sheets API Service](https://console.cloud.google.com/apis/library/sheets.googleapis.com) and with the new project selected to work on, enable the service.
-- **Create a service account and key:** Go to [Service Accounts](https://console.cloud.google.com/iam-admin/serviceaccounts), select the project to work on, and create a service account, granting Editor permissions.
-Under **Actions** select **Manage keys**, create a new key in JSON format and download it into a secure directory on your computer.
+- **Create a service account and key:** Go to [Service Accounts](https://console.cloud.google.com/iam-admin/serviceaccounts), select the project to work on, and create a service account, granting *Editor* permissions.
+Under *Actions* select *Manage keys*, create a new key in JSON format and save it in a secure location on your device.
-- **Share the Google sheets with the service account:** Copy the email address of the service account created and give it Editor permissions on the three Google sheets created earlier.
+- **Share the google sheets with the service account:** Copy the email address of the service account created and give it *Editor* permissions on the three Google sheets created earlier.
-- **Create Streamlit secrets:** Create a **secrets.toml** file in the hidden **.streamlit** directory found in the root directory of the app and paste the contents of the JSON service account key downloaded earlier.
-The contents should be converted to the template format shown below, with the addition of the Google Sheet URLs at the top.
+- **Create streamlit secrets:** Create a **secrets.toml** file in the hidden **.streamlit** directory found in the root directory of the app and paste the contents of the JSON service account key downloaded earlier.
+The contents should be converted to the template format shown below, with the addition of the google sheet URLs at the top.

 ```
 private_gsheets_url_proj = "<PROJECT_DATA_SHAREABLE_LINK_WITH_EDIT_ACCESS>"